sschmid/Entitas/EntitasUpgradeGuide.md

 #### Setup Entitas Preferences

     Open the Unity preference panel and select Entitas.
 Check and update the path to the folder where the code generator will save all generated files.
-If you are using the `PoolAttribue` in your components, add all custom pool names used in your application.
-Make sure that all existing custom PoolAttribues call the base constructor with the same name as the class (without 'Attribute').
+If you are using the PoolAttribute in your components, add all custom pool names used in your application.
+Make sure that all existing custom PoolAttributes call the base constructor with the same name as the class (without 'Attribute').
-    If you are not using the `PoolAttribue` in your components, you can skip this process.
+    If you are not using the PoolAttribute in your components, you can skip this process.

 ```cs
 using Entitas.CodeGenerator;